bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.ilegacyscopedclusterclient.md

 > Use [IScopedClusterClient](./kibana-plugin-core-server.iscopedclusterclient.md)<!-- -->.
 >

-Serves the same purpose as "normal" `ClusterClient` but exposes additional `callAsCurrentUser` method that doesn't use credentials of the Kibana internal user (as `callAsInternalUser` does) to request Elasticsearch API, but rather passes HTTP headers extracted from the current user request to the API.
+Serves the same purpose as "normal" `ClusterClient` but exposes additional `callAsCurrentUser` method that doesn't use credentials of the Kibana internal user (as `callAsInternalUser` does) to request HyperSec API, but rather passes HTTP headers extracted from the current user request to the API.

 See [LegacyScopedClusterClient](./kibana-plugin-core-server.legacyscopedclusterclient.md)<!-- -->.